felleskatalogen/nordic-epi-ig/README.md

 ## Build instructions

-1. Run `_updatePublisher.sh` to update the scripts locally and download the IG Publisher JAR
+1. Run `_updatePublisher.sh` to update the scripts locally and download the latest IG Publisher JAR
 1. Run `_genonce.sh` to build the implementation guides

 Check the output for any errors.